john-light/BYOB/chapter_6_colored_coins.md

 ![managing colored coins](coloredcoins7.png "Managing colored coins with Coinprism.")
 <i>Managing colored coins with Coinprism.

-With colored coin technology, you can now use bitcoin to replace banks as issuers of various financial assets.
+With colored coin technology, you can use bitcoin to replace banks as issuers of various financial assets.

 [^33] http://www.coloredcoins.org/
 [^34] https://coins.assembly.com/